Meaning System Science

 Claude ShannonA Mathematical Theory of Communication (1948)

 Formalized information transmission under noise and constraint.
-MSS extends this by defining drift as a rate condition and specifying variables governing interpretive stability.
+MSS extends this work by treating interpretive instability as a structural and rate-based phenomenon rather than a transmission error alone, and by defining drift as a measurable accumulation condition.

 Niklas LuhmannSocial Systems (1984)

-Modeled communication as a system with internal constraints.
-MSS builds on this by specifying a variable architecture that conditions whether communication remains interpretable across roles and contexts.
+Modeled communication as a system governed by internal constraints and complexity reduction.
+MSS builds on this foundation by specifying a variable architecture that conditions whether communication remains interpretable and coordinative across roles, contexts, and time.

 3. Plainly